antw/polymer/README.md

     $ [sudo] gem install polymer

-Polymer currently uses RMagick/ImageMagick in order to read and write images.
-Eventually, I want to offer support for ChunkyPNG also, which should substantially ease installation.

-Most Linux and BSD distributions include ImageMagick in their packaging system; while Mac OS X users can install it with [Homebrew][homebrew]:

-    $ brew install ghostscript
-    $ brew install imagemagick
+Polymer uses ChunkyPNG to read source files, and write the final sprites; as a pure-Ruby library it is much easier to install than RMagick, while not being so much slower as to pose a problem (optimisation with PNGOut takes far longer than creating the sprite).

 If you wish to install Polymer from source: